Entanglement from superradiance and rotating quantum fluids of light: Rotational superradiance in a quantum fluid of light

-The velocity profile \eqref{vtheta} remains independent of $r$, except in the vicinity of $r=\alpha_3$.
+The velocity profile \eqref{vtheta} remains { almost uniform in} $r$, except in the vicinity of $r=\alpha_3$.
 Consequently, we can employ exact solutions \eqref{eq:Whittakers} to define the IN and OUT modes within the asymptotic regions $r\sim r_{\rm min}$ and $r\gg \alpha_3$, respectively.
 Purely incoming or outgoing waves are represented by specific linear combinations of these exact solutions, and in each of the asymptotic regions take the form

-We construct the wave packets $W^{\rm in}_{r}$, $W^{\rm in}_{r}$, $W^{\rm out}_{r}$, and $W^{\rm out}_{l}$, each associated with an azimutal number $\ell$ and narrowly centered at frequency $\omega$, from these radial functions multiplied by $\ee^{-\ci \omega t}\ee^{\ci \ell\theta}$.
+We construct the wave packets $W^{\rm in}_{r}$, $W^{\rm in}_{l}$, $W^{\rm out}_{r}$, and $W^{\rm out}_{l}$, each associated with an azimutal number $\ell$ and narrowly centered at frequency $\omega$, from these radial functions multiplied by $\ee^{-\ci \omega t}\ee^{\ci \ell\theta}$.
 We then proceed to numerically solve the evolution of the IN wave packets with the velocity profile~\eqref{vtheta} (see Appendix~\ref{sec:SmatrixObtention} for details).

 Numerical calculations are needed because of the absence of closed analytical solutions for the radial differential equations corresponding to the velocity profile~\eqref{vtheta}.
 We numerically solve the scattering problem across a parameter space grid encompassing $(\omega, \ell$).
 As explained above, we consider frequencies in the range $6.54\, \ell<\omega<18.31\, \ell$ in $\mu$eV for each $\ell$, which remain well within the hydrodynamical regime, and for which the modes scatter superradiantly.
-For illustrative purposes, we consider values of $\ell$ within the range $(1,4)$.
+For illustrative purposes, we consider integer values of $\ell$ within the range $[1,4]$.